Foyoman/md-notes/ovatu/scribble.md

 - Moving bookings/appointments > 'Reset reminders' toggle option.
 That resends the reminder email and SMS
 - Sometimes they just edit the name to move it as the other way is so sensitive and jumps into a different time by a few mins sending move notifications.
 They want default off setting
 - When they change the employee or time on the service settings, no move alert or reminder update is sent.
 If the entire reservation is moved, turning off the reset reminders/move alert does not send a reminder update or move email
 - They have the move reservation option switched off by default, so these are not sending when they move appointments.
 However, there is not currently a way of turning off the reset reminder toggle by default.
 This is always on, and must be manually turned off when making changes to a whole reservation.
-They will find out if we can edit the default for the reminder reset
+They will find out if we can edit the default for the reminder reset, in the same way we have with the move email.
+In the meantime, their option of editing the individual service is a good solution, and if you are making changes to the whole reservation, please ensure they untick/untoggle the reset reminder option
 ---
 ### - [No way to reset password from mobile](https://secure.helpscout.net/conversation/2502362516/194413?folderId=7922220)
 - Issues logging into Next mobile app on iPad when the password isn't known